hmrc/income-tax-mtd-changelog/README.md

 ### 22 June 2023

-The following changes were deployed into sandbox and production:
+The following changes are now available in the Sandbox and Production:

 #### cis-deductions-api